This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We created a handy Thread Application Guide to serve as an easy-to-navigate visual reference to help you match the right thread with your intended application or technique.
 Whether you're piecing the blocks of a queen-size quilt, quilting feathers on your longarm machine, appliquéing by hand, or enhancing a jacket with high-sheen embroidery thread, this chart walks you through which thread lines to consider.

-We grouped our threads based on the primary application or technique, then listed the appropriate thread lines (thread collections).
+We grouped our threads by primary application or technique, then listed the corresponding thread lines (thread collections).
 This gives you a head start in browsing for the best thread.
 For example:

 • Piecing: Fine, strong threads like Dream Seam and Perfection help seams lay flat and precise, whether you're chain piecing or stitching together a quilt by numbers.